This section covers the following:

 Monitor the availability and performance of Oracle Fusion Middleware software in real time and from a historical perspective for trend analysis.

 Monitor and trace important end-user requests from the client to the service endpoint across all the servers and applications associated with each transaction.

 Monitor Java applications and diagnose performance problems in production using JVM Diagnostics.

 Define Service Level Objectives (SLOs) in terms of out-of-box system-level metrics as well as end user experience metrics to accurately monitor and report on Service Level Agreement (SLA) compliance.

 Setting thresholds on performance metrics.
 When these thresholds are violated, e-mail and page notifications are sent.

 Tracking configuration changes and comparing configurations between example test environment and production environment.

-View Business Applications to access RUEI as well as information about the application's supporting infrastructure.
+View Business Applications to access RUEI and BTM performance data as well as information about the application's supporting infrastructure.